How to find a compatible printer driver for a computer that's running a 64-bit version of Windows

 Issues that you may experience when you use a compatible printer driver

-If you print to a color laser printer, and you install a compatible printer driver that uses the same printer emulation, you can typically print decipherable documents.
+If you print to a color laser printer, and you install a compatible printer driver that uses the same printer emulation, you can print decipherable documents.
 However, subtle differences in text color may not be preserved.
-This means that documents such as photographs may not print with a high image quality.
+It means that documents such as photographs may not print with a high image quality.

 If you print to a dot-matrix printer device, and you install a compatible printer driver that uses the same printer emulation, you may experience one or more of the following symptoms: